dan-nagle/h2m/README.txt

 will be appended to create a unique module name.

-Macros: Because fortran has no equivalent to the C macro, macros are traslated into functions.
+Macros: Because fortran has no equivalent to the C macro, macros are traslated approximately.
 However, because types often cannot be determined for macros, a translation attempt may fail.
 In this case, the line will be commented out and a warning will be printed to standard error.
 These warnings can be silenced with the -q or -s option.
+Macros will be translated into functions, subroutines, or parameters as most appropriate.

 Enumerated Types: An enumerated type of arbitrary length can be translated.
 Because Fortran enums do not have their own scope as C enums do, the enumerator's name will become a member of the enumerated type with an unspecified value.
+This will prevent exact interoperability (the sizes will not be identical) and user intervention will be required.
+#TODO: FIND OUT IF THIS ACTUALLY SUPPORTS INTEROP

 Typedefs: There is no Fortran type interoperable with a typedef.
 All typedefs will be translated into Fortran TYPE definitions containing exactly one field.
 This field